Will-Griffiths-Ireland/Memoria/README.md

 # Memoria
 ## **Game Overview**

-This game is a demonstration of my Javascript skills, presented through an interactive website in pure HTML5 & CSS3.

 Memoria is a vibrant, card based, memory challenge game for all ages.
-There are 6 core family friendly themes and icon sets ​
+There are 6 core family friendly themes and icon sets, with 2 themes that use all icons.
+Players are shown an increasing number of cards, that they need to remember, in order, to win.
+​

 #### [The deployed website is here on GitHub Pages](https://will-griffiths-ireland.github.io/Memoria/)​